Angiephoenix/SPA/README.md

-# Week-One-Node

 ## Problem Description:

-You are to create a SPA (Single Page Application) using HTML, CSS and JavaScript.
+Creation of a SPA (Single Page Application) using HTML, CSS and JavaScript.
 It shows all characters from a star wars API (https://swapi.dev/api/people).
-Read the documentation and implement as follows.

-### Process ?
+### Process

-1. Display an image for each of the characters.
-Preferrably a unique image for each but you could also choose to use a dummy image for all of them.
+1. Image display for each of the characters.

-2. Make a HTTP request to the star wars API and use the result from the request to populate your frontend application
+2. HTTP request to the star wars API.
+The resulting details were used to populate the frontend application

-- Display a list with the names of each person from the API request.
+- List-display with the names of each person from the API request.
-- On Clicking any name, display the details of that user on the screen, with name, gender, height only
+- On Clicking any name, details of the character are displayed on the screen, with name, gender, and height.

-3. All implementations should be done using es6.
+3. Implementations were done using es6.

-4. Make your design pretty and responsive.

-5. When you are done, host your application on netlify (submit link should be added to your turned in field on Teams)